Mikael-Caetano/Portfolling/README.md

 If you get an "standard_init_linux.go:211: exec user process caused "no such file or directory" error:
 Checkout that the "End of line sequence" setting of the file docker-entrypoint.sh is LF, otherwise change it to LF.

 5. Open your browser and go to 127.0.0.1:8000 or localhost, the application should be running.
+If you want to test the API you can use the Browsable API, to do that you can follow the API urls listed below.

 ## API documentation:
 api/login/: